Spectral rigidity of two-dimensional Liouville tori: Length-isospectral families of Liouville metrics: Proof of Theorem

+More precisely, for any $e$ in the interval $[-\min f_1 - c,\, -\min f_1)$, the left-hand side of~\eqref{eq:NCC osc interval} is strictly larger than the right-hand side.
+Let us now pick a nontrivial open interval

+with the requirement that $J$ does not contain any critical point of $f_1$.
+By construction, the annulus $J \times \T$ does not intersect \textit{any} closed geodesics in the homology class $(0,k)$.

-Next, choose a perturbation $f_1\mapsto f_1+\eps\phi$ (with $f_2$ left unperturbed) such that $\phi$ is a smooth nonzero and nonnegative function supported in $I$ and denote by $g_\eps$ the corresponding perturbed Liouville metric.
-Since $\phi$ vanishes on critical points of $f_1$ by the choice of $I$, the lengths of closed geodesics of the first type remain unchanged.
-For small $\eps$, we can assume the perturbed function $f_1 + \eps \phi$ creates no new critical points on $I$ and hence this perturbation does not create additional geodesics of the first type.
-On the other hand, since closed geodesics of the second type do not intersect the perturbed region $I \times \T$, their lengths also remain unchanged throughout the perturbation.
-Hence, we deduce that $\bigcup_{1 \leq k \leq K} \CL^{0,k}(\T^2,g_\eps) = \bigcup_{1 \leq k \leq K} \CL^{0,k}(\T^2, g)$ for all $\eps$ sufficiently small.
-Taking the derivative of the length functional, we find that the first-order variation of $\ell^{m,n}_{g_\eps}$ in $\eps$ is given by the integral
+Next, choose a perturbation $f_1\mapsto f_1+\eps\phi$ (with $f_2$ left unperturbed), where $\phi$ is a smooth, nonzero, nonnegative function compactly supported in $J$, and denote by $g_\eps$ the corresponding perturbed Liouville metric.
+For sufficiently small $|\eps|$, we can assume that the perturbed function $f_1 + \eps \phi$ creates no new critical points on $J$, and hence that this perturbation does not create additional geodesics of the first type.
+Furthermore, by~\eqref{eq:NCC J choice}, for all sufficiently small $|\eps|$ and all $x \in \T$ we have

+Since $\phi$ vanishes on critical points of $f_1$ by the choice of $J$, the lengths of existing closed geodesics of the first type remain unchanged.
+On the other hand, we consider the geodesics of the second type, which are described by the condition~\eqref{eq:NCC osc interval}.
+Note that, for $e < -\min f_1 - c$, it follows from~\eqref{eq:NCC level set inv} and the support condition on $\phi$ that both sides of the equation in~\eqref{eq:NCC osc interval} are independent of $\eps$.
+In particular, the geodesics whose oscillation intervals do not intersect $J$ are unaffected by the perturbation.
+By the choice of $c$, for $e \geq -\min f_1 - c$ the left-hand side of the equation in~\eqref{eq:NCC osc interval} is strictly larger than the right-hand side.
+By the compact-support condition of $\phi$, it is not hard to see that the left-hand side of~\eqref{eq:NCC osc interval} varies uniformly continuously in $\eps$.
+When $|\eps|$ is sufficiently small, the equality in~\eqref{eq:NCC osc interval} therefore does not hold for any $-\min f_1 - c \leq e < - \min f_1$.
+In this case, this perturbation does not create additional geodesics of the second type.
+In summary, we deduce that